 There is no question that providing at-home care for an elderly parent is stressful.
 Yet when we focus so intently on the needs of another, we often fail to recognize how this stress is manifesting itself in our lives.
-The Mayo Clinic identified a handful of key signs of caregiver stress that can affect both mental and physical health.
+Home Care Fairfield experts share a handful of key signs of caregiver stress that can affect both mental and physical health.

 Feeling Overwhelmed or Constantly Worried

 Caregiving disrupts everyday life in many concrete ways.
 Taking care of your own responsibilities and adding the new responsibilities of caring for another can create substantive time-management challenges and concern for the one we are caring for.
 This is also often connected to feeling tired often or sleeping too much or too little.

 Our psychological and behavioral relationship to food is inherently complex.
 It is a reward and source of comfort for some and a punishment or form of self-denial for others.
 The stress of caregiving can easily exaggerate this relationship by encouraging you to eat too much or too little.
 Disruptions to sleep patterns can exacerbate weight gain and loss as well.

 Mental stress easily transitions to physical stress and it can manifest itself in many ways, from high blood pressure to headaches and from diabetes to back pain.

 Depression, anxiety, and adjustment disorders can easily manifest themselves as through anger and irritation or losing interest in formerly enjoyable activities.

 In order to cope with this stress and the signs already discussed, some caregivers turn to alcohol and drugs, including prescription medications that are intended for the loved one being cared for, as a coping mechanism or form of relief from the stress and pressures of being a family caregiver.